czhao028/DataScience/README.md

 This goal is ambitious: like predicting the stock market, coronavirus outbreak predictions can be a tricky thing.
 An unaccounted variable can come into play: someone with coronavirus decided to have a birthday party, and the virus spreads like wildfire.
 Nonetheless, after reading [a few opinions by experts](https://www.statnews.com/2020/04/01/coronavirus-how-bad-it-gets-different-communities/), there are a few factors that we can identify that make a city more vulnerable than others.
 Our project seeks to identify <b> which of those factors are most powerful in predicting an outbreak </b> and <b>the probability that Houston as vulnerable or likely to a massive coronavirus spread</b>.

 ### Does Houston carry the deadly combination of factors that rapidly spreads COVID?
 Are other less-acknowledged areas of the country in danger of becoming the next epicenter of the epidemic?
 The quicker we can predict which areas are most vulnerable, the more we can do to shut down the virus before it kills people.
+With over 12,000 people confirmed with COVID-19 in New Orleans, and 1,300+ confirmed in the Houston-Galveston-Sugarland Metropolitan area, quick calculations could save lives.

 ### Millions of at-risk Americans live in Counties with Ventilator & ICU Shortages
 ![](https://github.com/czhao028/DataScience/blob/master/no%20icu%20beds.PNG)